hylang/hy/docs/api.rst

 The following macros are automatically imported into all Hy modules as their base names, such that ``hy.core.macros.foo`` can be called as just ``foo``.
+Macros that are also available as functions are described as functions under :ref:`pyop`.

 .. hy:macro:: (annotate [value type])